Head of Online Medical Content

 These concerns are real, but here's the irony: struggling to hear, constantly asking people to repeat themselves, and withdrawing from social situations are all far more noticeable than wearing modern hearing aids.

-The longer you delay getting help, the more you're missing, and the harder it becomes to reintegrate sounds once you do get hearing aids.
+The longer you delay getting help, the more you're missing, which can become harder to reintegrate sounds once you do get hearing aids.
 Early intervention makes the adjustment process much easier and helps protect against some of the cognitive effects associated with untreated hearing loss.

 The hearing aids available now are genuinely different from what was available even five years ago.
-The changes aren't just cosmetic, but now they're fundamental shifts in how hearing aids work and fit into your life.
+The changes aren't just cosmetic; they're now fundamental shifts in how hearing aids work and fit into your life.

 One of the most significant ways hearing aids boost confidence is by removing the barriers that hearing loss creates in social situations.
 When you're struggling to hear, social interactions become exhausting work rather than enjoyable experiences.